-The speaker in the TPL series contains the radio's sole audio amplifier as well.
+The speaker in the TPL series contains the radio's final audio amplifier as well.
 This was a theme of the early 1960's also used other manufacturers such as RCA in its first hybrid equipment (Super Carfone series.)
 There were two speakers available, a 2 Watt and a 10 watt model.
 The 10 Watt speaker was supplied with a coiled cord and the unique feature of a lip on the rear edge to allow it to be removed from its bracket and placed on a vehicle window so that it could be heard by workers away from the vehicle.
 This feature was generally not seen again on later GE equipment although Motorola thought enough of it to copy the lip on the housing of their Micor line of speakers in 1970.

 The TPL used a number of proprietary items such as the connectors for the microphone, relay assembly and speaker, which were never seen again on any other GE equipment.
 There were two styles of microphone connector for the Shure made microphone - - a disposable rubber-style one molded with the cord, and a re-usable metal bodied version.
 The housings were made from a surprising number of elaborate die castings, in shapes quite unusual compared to other equipment in the industry.